julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 - Used to be the sole purpose of most papers
 - Judge your audience: global stability is cool, but is it really required if you want to present work to a public health person?
+- Do as much as possible (for instance, knowing the value of $\mathcal{R}_0$ can be useful to set parameters), do not hesitate to move to an appendix

 ---